 Skip to content

-Spark-TTS is a recent open-source voice cloning project that has gained significant attention, jointly developed by several universities including the Hong Kong University of Science and Technology, Northwestern Polytechnical University, and Shanghai Jiao Tong University.
-After local testing, its performance is comparable to F5-TTS.
+Spark-TTS is a recently popular open-source voice cloning project jointly developed by multiple universities, including the Hong Kong University of Science and Technology, Northwestern Polytechnical University, and Shanghai Jiao Tong University.
+Local tests show that its performance is comparable to F5-TTS.

-Spark-TTS supports Chinese and English voice cloning, and the installation and deployment process is not complicated.
-This article will detail how to install and deploy it, and modify it to be compatible with the F5-TTS API interface, so that it can be directly used in the F5-TTS dubbing channel of the pyVideoTrans software.
+Spark-TTS supports Chinese and English voice cloning, and the installation process is not complicated.
+This article provides a detailed guide on how to install and deploy it, and make modifications to ensure compatibility with the F5-TTS API interface, allowing it to be used directly in the F5-TTS dubbing channel of the pyVideoTrans software.

-If you haven't installed it yet, please refer to the previous article for installation instructions.
-We won't repeat them here.
+If not installed, please refer to the previous article for installation instructions.

 1. Download Spark-TTS Source Code

-First, create a folder composed of English letters or numbers on a non-system disk, such as D:/spark.
-The reason for requiring English letters, numbers, and a non-system disk is to avoid potential errors related to Chinese characters, permissions, etc. as much as possible.
+First, create a folder named with English letters or numbers on a non-system drive, such as D:/spark.
+Using a non-system drive and avoiding Chinese characters helps prevent potential errors related to permissions or encoding.

 Then, visit the official Spark-TTS code repository: https://github.com/SparkAudio/Spark-TTS

-As shown in the figure below, click to download the ZIP package of the source code:
+As shown below, click to download the source code ZIP file:

-Click to download the source code zip package
+Click to download the source code zip file

-After downloading and extracting, copy all files and folders to the D:/spark folder.
-The directory structure after copying should be as shown in the following figure:
+After downloading, extract the contents and copy all files and folders into the D:/spark directory.
+The resulting directory structure should look like this:

 Directory structure after copying